-- Transmitted on or before the due date; - Transmitted on or before the due date and subsequently accepted; or - Rejected by the Department because of a validation rule, corrected by the taxpayer, and retransmitted within a ten-day grace period or "perfection period."
+Transmitted on or before the due date;

+- Transmitted on or before the due date and subsequently accepted; or - Rejected by the Department because of a validation rule, corrected by the taxpayer, and retransmitted within a ten-day grace period or "perfection period."

 The perfection period is a period of ten calendar days.
-127 The perfection period begins on the day after the date of first transmission of an electronic return that is rejected by the Commissioner.
-128 Another perfection period occurs after the rejection of a return for failure to meet a validation test.
-129
+The perfection period begins on the day after the date of first transmission of an electronic return that is rejected by the Commissioner.
+Another perfection period occurs after the rejection of a return for failure to meet a validation test.
+The second occurs after the rejection of a return for failure to meet a validation test.